 Handymen who work as employees can generally expect to earn between £18,000 and £25,000 a year.
 However, as a self-employed handyman you’ll set your own rates.
-The going hourly rate for this kind of work is between around £9 and £15.
+The going hourly rate for this kind of work varies widely.

 As a self-employed worker, you’ll also have more options for career progression.
 For example, you might choose to specialise in a specific area, and set up a business offering those services – perfecting a niche can be a good way to win clients and repeat business.
 Eventually, you might take on employees as your business expands.

 So, now you know what a handyman’s job entails and how much a handyman earns, you may be ready to take the leap and start out on your own.

 1. What skills and qualifications does a handyman need?

 There’s no formal training required to be a handyman, although there are some training courses that you might choose to do to get yourself up to speed.
 City & Guilds, BTEC, and NVQ qualifications in related fields are all available.

 Whether or not you have formal training, you’ll need a wide range of skills, and these will vary depending on the environments you work in.
 For example, you may need different skills if you’re working in domestic as opposed to industrial settings.
 You should have some basic electrical skills, and some familiarity with minor plumbing jobs.
 You’ll also need to be handy with a paintbrush and roller.

 Importantly, you’ll need to be physically strong, as handyman jobs generally require a relatively high degree of physical exertion.

 Again, the supplies and equipment you’ll need as a handyman will vary depending on the type of work you’re doing.
 However, the following should get you off to a good start:

 - A toolbox containing basic hand tools such as hammers, wrenches, screwdrivers, and so on